-Counterparty Risk Rating Rating: Aa2 Legacy senior debt(1) Rating: Aa2
+Rating: Aa2 Rating: Aa2

 Counterparty risk ratings (CRR) are opinions of the ability of entities to honour their non-debt financial liabilities to unrelated counterparties such as derivatives and sale and repurchase transactions.
 CRRs also reflect the expected financial losses not covered by collateral, in the event such liabilities are not honoured.